BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ''''''

-   A clustering derived by the Leiden unsupervised algorithm acting on a UMPA of the single-cell expression data.
+   A clustering derived by the Leiden unsupervised algorithm acting on a UMAP of the single-cell expression data.
 See :ref:`Leiden Algorithm`

 Merging
 '''''''